dustinrb/CBECws_bootsrap/README.md

 and wait...

-QChem will be installed into "/var/home/scratch/$USER/env/bin" from it's build directory in "/var/home/scratch/$USER/env/src/qchem"
+QChem will be installed into "/var/home/scratch/$USER/env/bin" from its build directory in "/var/home/scratch/$USER/env/src/qchem"

 You can add this to your path by putting this code into your "~/bashrc" file: